mosip/mosip-infra/deployment/v3/utils/prop_migrator/README.md

 -----
 # Property File Updater

-The Property File Updater is a script that automates the process of updating property files based on information provided in CSV files.
+The Property File Updater is a script that automates the process of updating property files based on information provided in knowledge base CSV files.
 It allows you to manage and prioritize property values, handle different versions of property files, and generate a manual configuration file for further customization.

-This script updates property files in a given directory based on information provided in CSV files.
+This script updates property files in a given directory based on information provided in knowledge base CSV files.
 It performs the following actions:

 1. Reads a CSV file (`different_properties.csv`) containing information about different property values.
 2. Reads two CSV files (`old-value-takes-priority.csv` and `latest-Value-takes-priority.csv`) to prioritize property values.